 -- Remember you are not alone.
 You might be the only one of your friends to get cut and that can be extremely isolating.
 But remember there are at least 2,500 families going through the same transition.

-Are you or your friends being affected by the cuts?
+Are you or one of your friends facing an unexpected transition?
 What’s your best advice for making the transition?